Lujia-Cheng/bouncingDVD/README.md

+# bouncingDVD

+> see about for demo ↗

-# The classic DVD screensaver, implemented without javascript
+The classic DVD screensaver, implemented with CSS only, no Javascript